elek/flekszible/README.md

 With this approach the prometheus related resources will be saved to the `monitoring` subdirectory of the destination path.

+### Import with transformations

-Transforamtions also can be applied to the imported resources:
+Transformations also can be applied to the imported resources:

 ```
 import: